kohei-us/mdds/CONTRIBUTING.md

 where you may change the part `-j 16` which controls how many concurrent processes to use for the build.

-## Using CMake to build the test binaries.
+## Using CMake to build the test binaries

 Since mdds is a header-only library, you technically don't need to build anything in order to use mdds in your project.
 That said, the following